-Exhibit Number Description 10.36† Term Sheet Agreement, dated March 6, 2017, by and between Supernus Pharmaceuticals, Inc., Actavis Laboratories, FL, Inc., Actavis Pharma, Inc., and Watson Laboratories, Inc. (incorporated by reference to Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2017, filed on May 9, 2017, File No. 001-35518).
-10.37† Settlement Agreement, dated March 13, 2017, by and between Supernus Pharmaceuticals, Inc., Actavis Laboratories, FL, Inc., Actavis Pharma, Inc., and Watson Laboratories, Inc. (incorporated by reference to Exhibit 10.3 to the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2017, filed on May 9, 2017, File No. 001-35518).
-14 Code of Ethics (incorporated by reference to Exhibit 14 to the Company's Annual Report on Form 10-K for the period ended December 31, 2012, filed on March 15, 2013, File No. 001-35518).
-21 Subsidiaries of the Registrant (incorporated by reference to Exhibit 21.1 to the Company's Registration Statement on Form S-1, File No. 333-184930, as amended on November 28, 2012).
-23.1 Consent of KPMG LLP 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
-31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a).
+Exhibit Number 31.2 Description Certification of Chief Financial Officer pursuant to Rule 13a-14(a).
 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101 INS XBRL Instance Document.
 101 SCH XBRL Taxonomy Extension Schema Documents.
 101 CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101 DEF XBRL Taxonomy Extension Definition Linkbase Document.
 101 LAB XBRL Taxonomy Extension Label/Linkbase Document.
-101 PRE XBRL Taxonomy Extension Presentation Linkbase Document. ential treatment requested under 17 C.F.R. §§200.80(b)(4) and 230.406.
-The confidential portions of this exhibit have been omitt marked accordingly.
-The confidential portions have been filed separately with the Securities and Exchange Commission pursua to the Confidential Treatment Request.
+101 PRE XBRL Taxonomy Extension Presentation Linkbase Document. and are ential treatment requested under 17 C.F.R. §§200.80(b)(4) and 230.406.
+The confidential portions of this exhibit have been omitted marked accordingly.
+The confidential portions have been filed separately with the Securities and Exchange Commission pursuant Confidential Treatment Request.

-- + Indicates a management contract or compensatory plan, contract or arrangement in which directors or officers participate. - \ Previously filed.
++ Indicates a management contract or compensatory plan, contract or arrangement in which directors or officers participate.